qPalee/LectureNotes/Year2/Sem2/Security+Networks/Revision/Week5.md

 - $A \rightarrow B : Cert_A, \{S_A(g^y, g^x)\}_{g^{xy}}$

-The full STS protocol adds certificates for A and B These contain their public key signed by a TTP so Alice and Bob don't need to know each others oublic key
+The full STS protocol adds certificates for A and B These contain their public key signed by a TTP so Alice and Bob don't need to know each others public key

 #### Key Establishment Goals